fernand0labra/rai-openvins/README.md

 rosbag play ./src/simulation/data/rotors_simulator.bag
 ```

 The results of the simulation can be seen respectively on the following two images.
 On the left the simulated odometry from the RotorS MAV can be seen with the respective VIO obtained from Open VINS on the right.
 The images are linked to the respective videos.

+The VIO is not accurate due to the use of a different calibration for the IMU noise and the camera intrinsics which does not adjust to that of the simulated sensors.

 <table>
 <tr>